finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

     # Create an instance of the API class
     api_instance = api_client_factory.build(FundsApi)
-    scope = 'scope_example' # str | The scope of the Fund for the Bookmark to be deleted. code = 'code_example' # str | The code of the Fund containing the Bookmark to be deleted.
-Together with the scope this uniquely identifies the Fund. bookmark_code = 'bookmark_code_example' # str | The bookmark code for the bookmark to be deleted nav_type_code = 'nav_type_code_example' # str | When provided, Deletes the Bookmark against the specified NAV Type.
-When not provided the Primary NAV Type will be Deleted. (optional)
+    scope = 'scope_example' # str | The scope of the Fund.
+    code = 'code_example' # str | The code of the Fund.
+Together with the scope this uniquely identifies the Fund. bookmark_code = 'bookmark_code_example' # str | The bookmark code for the bookmark to be deleted. nav_type_code = 'nav_type_code_example' # str | When provided, deletes the Bookmark against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

     try:
         # uncomment the below to set overrides at the request level